Read President Byrd's most recent message to the community

 In closing, we'd like to again thank everyone and again emphasize all guidelines are in place to continue with our mission of education, service and research while maximizing the health and safety of our greater community.
 Please continue to support each other, and be considerate of those around you.
 We have all gone through a challenging year and have done a great job of staying healthy as a community.
 Now it is time to forge a new path together.
 It is exciting that we are moving toward new opportunities to be together this fall.

-The travel policy varies for domestic vs. international travel, and on the basis of vaccination status.
+The travel policy varies for domestic or international travel, and on the basis of vaccination status.

-Travelers are advised to delay travel until fully vaccinated*.
-Travelers not fully vaccinated*, who must travel out-of-state, are required to quarantine for 10-days after date of return.
-Students and faculty traveling from out of state to attend classes or clinic rotations in Washington or California must quarantine for 10 days after arrival and prior to the scheduled class or clinic rotation.
-Given the quarantine time, it may not be possible for out-of-state unvaccinated students to participate in hybrid programs with in-person intensives.
+Travelers are advised to delay travel until Fully Vaccinated*.
+Travelers not fully vaccinated*, who must travel out-of-state, are required to get tested 3-5 days after travel AND self-quarantine for a full 7 days after travel.
+Self-quarantine for a full 10 days if you do not get tested.
+Students and faculty who have received an accommodation for traveling from out-of-state to attend classes or clinic rotations in Washington or California must also follow the considering of their accommodation and quarantine for 7 days after arrival and prior to the scheduled class or clinic rotation.

 Travelers are advised to delay travel until fully vaccinated*.
 Travelers not fully vaccinated*, who must travel out-of-state, are required to quarantine for 10-days after date of return.